ihmeuw-scicomp/jobmon/docsource/advanced_usage.rst

 that bug!) or are Registered.
 As always it only starts a job when all its upstreams are Done.
 In other words, it starts from first failure.
 Jobmon creates a new workflow run for an existing workflow.

-There are two ways to resume a Woerkflow –by ID or be recreting the workflow with the same workflow args.
+There are two ways to resume a Workflow – by ID or be recreating the workflow with the same workflow args.

 To resume by ID, you can either use the CLI function:
 ``jobmon workflow_resume -w <workflow_id> -c <cluster_name``